deepak-gupta-git/Prodigy_FullStack_02/README.md

 cd frontend
 npm install

-3. Configure Environment Variables
+# 3. Configure Environment Variables

 Create a .env file in the backend folder and configure the following:

 MONGO_URI=your_mongodb_connection_string
-PORT=5000
-JWT_SECRET=your_secret_key
+PORT=8000

-4. Start the Application
+# 4. Start the Application

 Start Backend Server